kgadigital/Kit/README.md

 ## 1. System Overview

 The goal of this project is to develop a chatbot using MVC .NET and the OpenAI API, which will allow employees of Karlskoga Municipality to ask IT-related questions.
-The chatbot will be accessible through a popup chat window on the municipality's website.
+We configured so the chatbot will be accessible through a popup chat window on the municipality's website.

 The project includes an administrator login that enables administrators to create and manage multiple OpenAI systems, chat settings, and create links to the front-end chatbot.
 Each OpenAI system can be customized with a specific system name, OpenAI model, prefix for user question input, and system content text.
 Administrators can create system messages for each system with specific roles (assistant/user) and their content text to provide the chatbot with better instructions on how to handle different types of user interactions.
 The prefix is added to the beginning of the user's question to provide clearer instructions since the chatbot model may not always be attentive to the system content instructions.